Firefighting Foam: Lifesaving or Lethal?

 The Agency for Toxic Substances and Disease Registry (a division of the CDC) states that exposure to PFAS is a public health concern.
 The CDC is currently investigating the downstream health effects of PFAS and firefighting foam.
 Despite this, many companies continue to sell and use PFOA products.

 If you are suffering because of exposure to firefighting foam, you have the right to protect your future.
-An experienced liability attorney can help you gather evidence, build a strong case, and fight for a favorable outcome.
+A liability attorney can help you gather evidence, build a strong case, and fight for justice.